-1008.1 1007.1 Special occupancies.

-Where the occupancy of an existing building or part of an existing building is changed to one of the following special occupancies as described in NFPA 70, the electrical wiring and equipment of the building or portion thereof that contains the proposed occupancy shall comply with the applicable requirements of NFPA 70 whether or not a change of occupancy group is involved.
+1007.1 Special occupancies.
+Where the occupancy of an existing building or part of an existing building is changed to one of the following special occupancies as described in NFPA 70, the electrical wiring and equipment of the building or portion thereof that contains the proposed occupancy shall comply with the applicable requirements of NFPA 70.
 Health care facilities, including Group I-2, ambulatory health care facilities and outpatient clinics, shall also comply with the applicable requirements of NFPA 99:

-- 1. Hazardous locations. - 2.
-Commercial garages, repair, and storage. - 3.
-Aircraft hangars. - 4.
-Gasoline dispensing and service stations. - 5.
-Bulk storage plants. - 6.
-Spray application, dipping, and coating processes. - 7.
-Health care facilities-, including Group I-2, ambulatory health care facilities and outpatient clinics. - 8.
-Places of assembly.

-- 9. Theaters, audience areas of motion picture and television studios, and similar locations. - 10.
+- 1. Hazardous locations.

+- 2. Commercial garages, repair and storage.

+- 3. Aircraft hangars.

+- 4. Gasoline dispensing and service stations.

+- 5. Bulk storage plants.

+- 6. Spray application, dipping and coating processes.

+- 7. Health care facilities, including Group I-2, ambulatory health care facilities and outpatient clinics. - 8.
+Places of assembly. - 9.
+Theaters, audience areas of motion picture and television studios, and similar locations. - 10.
 Motion picture and television studios and similar locations. - 11.
 Motion picture projectors. - 12.
-Agricultural buildings.

-1008.2 Unsafe conditions.

-Where the occupancy of an existing building or part of an existing building is changed, all unsafe conditions shall be corrected without requiring that all parts of the electrical system comply with NFPA 70.

-1008.3 Service upgrade.

-Where the occupancy of an existing building or part of an existing building is changed such that the new load requires an increase in service, the electrical service shall be upgraded to meet the requirements of NFPA 70 for the new occupancy.

-1008.4 Number of electrical outlets.
+Agricultural buildings. - 1007.2 Unsafe conditions.
+Where the occupancy of an existing building or part of an existing building is changed, all unsafe conditions shall be corrected without requiring that all parts of the electrical system comply with NFPA 70. - 1007.3 Service upgrade.
+Where the occupancy of an existing building or part of an existing building is changed such that the new load requires an increase in service, the electrical service shall be upgraded to meet the requirements of NFPA 70 for the new occupancy. - 1007.4 Number of electrical outlets.
 Where the occupancy of an existing building or part of an existing building is changed, the number of electrical outlets shall comply with NFPA 70 for the new occupancy.

-SECTION 1009 1008 MECHANICAL
+SECTION 1008 MECHANICAL

-1009.1 1008.1 Mechanical requirements.
+1008.1 Mechanical requirements.
 Where the occupancy of an existing building or part of an existing building is changed such that the new occupancy is subject to different kitchen exhaust requirements or to increased mechanical ventilation requirements in accordance with the International Mechanical Code, the new occupancy shall comply with the respective International Mechanical Code provisions.

-SECTION 1010 1009 PLUMBING
+SECTION 1009 PLUMBING